Most people will hear that the average woman should aim for 1,800 calories per day, while the average man would need about 2,200 calories.

-The number of calories per day largely depends on your sex, age, weight, height, and activity level throughout the day.
+How many calories you burn per day largely depends on your sex, age, weight, height, and physical activity level throughout the day.
 But it also includes the energy needed for breathing, blood circulation, and digestion.

-And because of the number of factors that influence the calories your body burns, the actual daily calorie needs can be vastly different even for an average person.
+And because of the number of factors (including your workout routine) that influence how many calories your body burns, the actual daily calorie needs can be vastly different even for an average person.

-What a calculated TDEE value can tell is how many calories you’ll need to consume each day to maintain your current weight.
+What a calculated TDEE value can tell is the number of calories you’ll need to consume each day to maintain your current weight.

 But there’s more to it.

 Why Is It Important To Know Your TDEE?

 Armed with the number of calories per day, you’re in a much better position to keep track of your current diet and find out whether it supports your health and fitness goal -- whether that's body fat loss or weight gain.

 I’ve split this section into 3 parts to show you what I mean.